 In the video above you can hear the outcomes of this response as our CASE Project Manager Anna interviews Munira from RAINS (Oct, 2020)

-In 2017 we ran our first UK Aid Match Head Held High campaign and every pound donated by the UK public was matched by the UK government.
-Thanks to your generous support in 2018 we launched our 3-year programme Community Action and Support for Education (CASE).
+Our first UK Aid Match campaign, where every pound donated by the UK public was matched by the UK government, enabled us to launch our 3-year programme Community Action and Support for Education (CASE) which ran between April 2018 and March 2021.

-CASE aims to improve access to education and quality of teaching practice in schools for 1,400 children in West Mamprusi, in the North East Region of Ghana.
+By the end of the project CASE had improved access to education and quality of teaching practice in schools for 1,400 children in West Mamprusi, in the North East Region of Ghana.

 Education outcomes for children in the area are poor; many children are subject to exploitative child labour, and child marriage is still common for girls.
-In partnership with local organisation RAINS we are delivering an integrated community-based programme working directly with children, parents, teachers, community elders and government officials to drive long-lasting change.
+In partnership with local organisation RAINS, we delivered an integrated community-based programme working directly with children, parents, teachers, community elders and government officials to drive long-lasting change.

-At the mid-way point we can report that CASE has already achieved many important outcomes through both practical interventions and sensitisation activities across 4 rural communities and with responsible government agencies to increase awareness and change behaviour:
+CASE has achieved many important outcomes through both practical interventions and sensitisation activities across 4 rural communities and with responsible government agencies to increase awareness and change behaviour.
+By the end of the project: